broadinstitute/str-analysis/README.md

 ## Installation

-To install using pip, run:
+To install the latest version using pip, run:

 ```
 python3 -m pip install --upgrade git+https://github.com/broadinstitute/str-analysis.git
 ```

-or use the docker image:
+or use the docker image (though it may not have the latest version of the code):

 ```
 docker run -it weisburd/str-analysis:latest